 15. What will be the course curriculum of MTech (ECE)?

-16. Suppose I get admitted to the MTech (ECE) program and also wish to get trained in emerging areas like AI.
+16. Suppose I get admitted to the MTech (ECE) program and wish to train in emerging areas like AI.
 What can I do?

-Several courses such as Random Processes (core course), Matrix Theory (stream pool course), Foundations of Machine Learning (stream pool course) in MTech ECE are also taken as core courses by students of MTech AI.
+Several courses such as Random Processes (core course), Matrix Theory (stream pool course), and Foundations of Machine Learning (stream pool course) in MTech ECE are also taken as core courses by students of MTech AI.
 Thus, students get trained in basics that are relevant across different areas.
-Students eof MTech (ECE) will seamlessly be able to work on various AI applications.
+MTech (ECE) students will seamlessly be able to work on various AI applications.

-17. What kind of a student life can I expect at IISc?
+17. What kind of student life can I expect at IISc?